TheHumanCreative/movie-saga-master/README.md

 ### Home / List Page

 This should display all of the movies in the movie database.
 When a movie poster is clicked, a user should be brought to the `/details` view.

+CHECK BUT WANT TO COME BACK TO THIS AND GET THE IMAGES ONLY TO APPEAR ON THE HOME PAGE NOT THE ENTIRE MOVIE ITEM.

 ### Details Page

 This should show all details **including genres**, for the selected movie.
+CHECK

 The details page should have the buttons:

-- `Back to List` button, which should bring the user to the Home Page
+- `Back to List` button, which should bring the user to the Home Page CHECK HOME BUTTON
-- `Edit` button, which should bring the user to the Edit Page
+- `Edit` button, which should bring the user to the Edit Page CHECK DETAILS - EDIT BUTTON-to-EDIT PAGE

 > Base functionality does not require the movie details to load correctly after refresh of the browser.